-In compliance with the MCA Circulars and SEBI circular dated 12th May, 2020, Notice of AGM along with Annual Report 2021 is being sent only through electronic mode to those members whole email addresses are registered with the company/depositories.
+In terms of the MCA Circulars and relevant circulars issued by the Securities and Exchange Board of India, Notice of AGM along with Annual Report 2022 is being sent only through electronic mode to those members whole email addresses are registered with the company/depositories.
 Members may note that Notice and Annual Report will also be available on company's website www.nhcgroup.com, website of Stock Exchange i.e. BSE Limited and on the website company's Registrar and Transfer Agent Link Intime India Private Limited.

-- 18. The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act and the Register of Contracts and Arrangements in which Directors are interested maintained under Section 189 of the Act, shall be made available at the commencement of the meeting and shall remain open and accessible to the members during the continuance of the meeting. - 19.
-VOTING THROUGH ELECTRONIC MEANS:
+17. The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act and the Register of Contracts and Arrangements in which Directors are interested maintained under Section 189 of the Act, shall be made available at the commencement of the meeting and shall remain open and accessible to the members during the continuance of the meeting.

+18. VOTING THROUGH ELECTRONIC MEANS:

-In Compliance with Regulation 44, SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015 and Section 108 and other applicable provisions of the Companies Act, 2013, read with the related rules, the Company is pleased to provide e-voting facility to all its members, to enable them to cast their vote electronically.
+In Compliance with Regulation 44, SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015 and Section 108 and other applicable provisions of the Companies Act, 2013, read with the related rules, the

+Company is pleased to provide e-voting facility to all its members, to enable them to cast their vote electronically.
 The Company has engaged the services of NSDL for the purpose of providing e-voting facility to all its members.